 What is photobiomodulation?

-How does photobiomodulation act inside the cells?
+How does photobiomodulation act on the cells?

-Photobiomodulation acts through the absorption of photons by photoreceptors in the target tissue.
-In this way, at the cellular level there are increases in energy production and in the supply of oxygen, nitric oxide and calcium which slow down the aging process, delay cell death and improve survival.
+Photobiomodulation acts through the absorption of photons by photoreceptors of the target tissue.
+In this way, increases in energy production and the supply of oxygen, nitric oxide, and calcium occur at the cellular level.
+This slows down the aging process, delaying cell death and improving cell survival

 The use of photobiomodulation in medicine

 Photobiomodulation is a pain-free, non-invasive process that does not produce heat, does not damage tissue, and stimulates a cellular response.
 It is currently used in several fields of medicine and physiotherapy to treat arthritis, repair wounds, and relieve trauma, sprains, and musculoskeletal and ligament damage.
 Its benefits are also acknowledged for traumatic events such as stroke or global cerebral ischaemia, for degenerative diseases such as Alzheimer’s or Parkinson’s disease, and psychiatric disorders such as depression and anxiety.
 Numerous peer-reviewed international scientific publications support the use of photobiomodulation in different fields of medicine.

 Dr. Roberto Pinelli is a member of the two major scientific societies that bring together the most prominent and active researchers in photobiomodulation: the World Association for Photbiomodulation Therapy (WALT) and the North American Association for Photobiomodulation Therapy (NAALT).

 How is photobiomodulation carried out at SERI Lugano?